offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

 **SCENARIO 1: Testing for a known concrete types**

-In this scenario, the requirement is that a callable object's parameter type be a concrete type that's known beforehand (e.g. `int`).
-The concept_TEMPLATE for the callable object itself can simply use a parameter list `requires` clause.
+In this scenario, the requirement is that a callable's parameter type be a concrete type that's known beforehand (e.g. `int`).
+The concept_TEMPLATE for the callable itself can simply use a parameter list `requires` clause.

 ```c++
 // concept for a function that takes in a single argument of type int